ServicesWhat's new?TestimonialsForms and LinksContactCareers

 Section 402(g) – Limitation on 401(k) Salary Deferral Contributions

-The Code distinguishes 401(k) salary deferral contributions (deferrals) from other company retirement plan contributions.
+The Code distinguishes 401(k) salary deferral contributions (Pre-tax and Roth deferrals) from other company retirement plan contributions.
 Deferral contributions are made to the plan at the direction of the employee.
-The employee could have chosen to receive these amounts in his/her paycheck, but instead elected to have their employer deposit them on a pre-tax basis to the plan.
+The employee could have chosen to receive these amounts in his/her paycheck, but instead elected to have their employer deposit them on a pre-tax or Roth basis to the plan.
 Section 402(g) of the Code limits these deferrals.
-The limitation for 2012 will be $17,000 and thereafter the limit will be adjusted for inflation.
+The limitation through 2023 will be $22,500 (increased from $20,500 in 2022) and thereafter the limit will be adjusted for inflation.
 This limit is an individual taxpayer limit.
 Total deferral contributions allowed for the employee, for all plans across all employers, for the tax year, cannot exceed this 402(g) limitation.

 The 402(g) limit does not apply to married couples combined, but individually.
 One spouse contributing up to the 402(g) limit does not affect the other spouse.
 Each may contribute to their respective plan independently of the other.